PostScript fonts: Printer Font Binary

 Printer Font Binary (PFB) is a binary PostScript font format created by Adobe Systems, usually carrying ".PFB" file name extension.
 It contains a font's glyph data.

 The PFB format is a lightweight wrapper to allow more compact storage of the data in a PFA file.
 The file consists of a number of blocks, each of which is marked as ASCII or binary.
 To recreate the corresponding PFA file, one takes the ASCII blocks verbatim and hex-encodes the binary blocks.
 The binary blocks are those which make up the encrypted portion of the font program.

 LaserWriter Font

-LaserWriter Font (LWFN) is a binary PostScript font format used on Classic Mac OS, conceptually similar to the Printer Font Binary format but using the Mac OS resource fork data structure rather than a custom wrapper for the font data.
+LaserWriter Font (LWFN) is a binary PostScript font format used on Classic Mac OS, conceptually similar to the Printer Font Binary format but using the macOS resource fork data structure rather than a custom wrapper for the font data.
 It contains the glyph data for one font.

 LWFN is the file type code for this kind of file.
 It would not carry any extension, and the file name would be an abbreviation of the PostScript name of the font, according to a 5+3+3+... formula: the name is read as being in CamelCase and split into subwords, up to 5 letters are kept from the first subword, and up to 3 letters of any subsequent subword.
 Palatino-BoldItalic would thus be found in the file PalatBolIta.